 Tips for Linguists on General Education

 CSULB is currently transitioning to a new GE system.
-Some Linguistics majors are under the old system, while others are under the new system.
-Be sure to run your Academic Requirements Report (in MyCSULB) to check which GEs you personally need.
-Since the GE course list changes, please verify the GE status of each course when you register.
+Some Linguistics majors are under the old system, while others are under the new system; differences in these GE systems include the GE categories themselves as well as how many units of GE can also satisfy requirements for the major, so be sure to run your Academic Requirements Report (in MyCSULB) to check which GEs you personally need.
+Since the GE course list changes periodically, please verify the GE status of each course when you register.

 GE courses that can count towards the Linguistics major

-- Humanities (C2/C3) Many foreign language classes can count towards this GE category, as well as the Linguistics language requirement.
-These typically do not count against the 13 unit major GE limit, because they have a different course prefix.
+- Humanities (C2/C3): Many foreign language classes can count towards this GE category, as well as the Linguistics language requirement.

-- Social Sciences and Citizenship (D2) LING 101 (Introduction to the World’s Languages), LING/ANTH 170 (Introduction to Linguistics).
+- Social Sciences and Citizenship (D3): LING 101 (Introduction to the World’s Languages), LING/ANTH 170 (Introduction to Linguistics).

 - Writing Intensive Capstones (F, WI): LING 363 (Implications of Human Language), LING 472 (Language and Social Justice)